MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-links.md

 ---
 title: Create deep links
-description: In this article, you'll learn how to create deep links and navigate them in your Microsoft Teams apps with tabs. ms.topic: how-to ms.localizationpriority: high
+description: In this article, learn how to create deep links and navigate them in your Microsoft Teams apps with tabs. ms.topic: how-to ms.localizationpriority: high
 ---